jareware/docker-volume-backup/README.md

 ## Automatic backup rotation

 You probably don't want to keep all backups forever.
 A more common strategy is to hold onto a few recent ones, and remove older ones as they become irrelevant.
-There's no built-in support for this in `docker-volume-backup`, but you are enabled to trigger an external Docker container that includes [`rotate-backups`](https://pypi.org/project/rotate-backups/): [docker-rotate-backups](https://github.com/jan-brinkmann/docker-rotate-backups).
+There's no built-in support for this in `docker-volume-backup`, but you are enabled to trigger an external Docker container that includes [`rotate-backups`](https://pypi.org/project/rotate-backups/).
+In the examples, we draw on [docker-rotate-backups](https://github.com/jan-brinkmann/docker-rotate-backups).

+In order to start an external Docker container, access to `docker.sock` has to be granted (as already seen in in the section on [stopping containers while backing up](#stopping-containers-while-backing-up)).
+Then, `docker-rotate-backups` can be run on local directories as well as on remote directories.

+The default rotation scheme implemented in `docker-rotate-backups` preserves seven daily, four weekly, twelve monthly, and every yearly backups.
+For detailed information on customizing the rotation scheme, we refer to the [documentation](https://github.com/jan-brinkmann/docker-rotate-backups#how-to-customize).

 ### Rotation for local backups

-Let `/home/pi/backups` be the path to your backups.
-Then, fill the environmental variable `POST_BACKUP_COMMAND` with the following command.
-An additional requirement is access to `docker.sock` in order to start `docker-rotate-backups`.
+Let `/home/pi/backups` be the path to your local backups.
+Then, initialize the environmental variable `POST_BACKUP_COMMAND` with the following command.
 ```
 environment:
   POST_BACKUP_COMMAND: "docker run --rm -e DRY_RUN=false -v /home/pi/backups:/archive ghcr.io/jan-brinkmann/docker-rotate-backups"